carpentries-lab/metagenomics-workshop/index.md

 perform variant calling, and connecting to and using cloud computing.
 This workshop is designed to be taught over two full days of instruction.

-**Please note that workshop materials for working with Genomics data in R are in “alpha” development.
+**Please note that workshop materials for working with Metagenomics data are in “alpha” development.
 These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries’ official lesson offerings.**

 Interested in teaching these materials?
 We have an [onboarding video](https://www.youtube.com/watch?v=zgdutO5tejo) and accompanying [slides](https://docs.google.com/presentation/d/1fLlT2lPv32DqCFpRPPdHZBNHiQTpK79wd5Z3nsFwL3s/edit#slide=id.p) available to prepare Instructors to teach these lessons.
 After watching this video, please contact team@carpentries.org so that we can record your status as an onboarded Instructor.
 Instructors who have completed onboarding will be given priority status for teaching at centrally-organized Data Carpentry Genomics workshops.